therossee/ThesisManagement-Group09/front-end/frontend-structure.md

 - `App.jsx` : Main component of the application.
 It manages user authentication, sets notifications for API errors during login, and defines the basic structure of the application.
 - `main.jsx` : root render for the App
 - `MainLayout.jsx` : Principal structure of the app, including the sidebar (SideBar), the top bar (TopBar), and the main content area.

+### Mobile UI Components
+- `MobInsertThesisProposal`: Adapted mobile-view form to insert new thesis proposal by a teacher or copy a proposal with a given id.
+It is divided in a 3 step form:
+   - `MobInsertBody.jsx` : Designed to handle the creation of data related to thesis proposals.
+Specifically designed for mobile view
+   - `MobReview.jsx` : Designed to view and review the data of a thesis proposal.
+Uses a table to show proposal details, including title, internal/external supervisors, keywords, type, description, and other associated fields.
+Specifically designed for mobile view
+   - `MobResult.jsx`: Designed to display a result message after attempting to upload a thesis proposal.
+Depending on the result (success or error), it shows an appropriate message along with a button to return to the main page.
+- `MobEditThesisProposal` : Allows the logged-in teacher to view the form to edit a specific thesis Proposal.
+- `MobCV` : Designed to display the curriculum vitae (CV) of a student.
+It provides an interface to view information about the student's exams, including the date, course code, teaching, mark, and credit units (CFU).
+The component also offers the ability to view an attached PDF document.
+- `MobStudentThesisProposals.jsx`: Allows students to view and filter available thesis proposals.
+It includes features for searching by title, applying advanced filters, and displaying each proposal in detail.
+- `MobTeacherApplications.jsx`: Allows faculty to view and manage thesis applications submitted by students.
+Provides functionality to accept or reject pending applications.
+- `MobTeacherThesisProposals.jsx`: Allows teachers to view and manage thesis proposals.
+Provides a table with detailed information on thesis proposals, allowing quick access to the visualization and editing actions of each proposal.
+- `MobTopBar.jsx` : Definition for the TopBar with:
+  - `MobLogin` : Login form for the mobile view.
+  - `MobLogin` : Logout component for the mobile view.
+- `MobLayout.jsx` : Principal structure of the app, including the sidebar (SideBar), the top bar (TopBar), and the main content area.

 ## APIs
 - `API.jsx` : Main API functions as: